When to use bold

 Making a decision about when to use bold in an article is important since we know that adding bold and italics to articles reduces its readability.

-There are very few examples about when to use bold in an article on Radiopaedia.org and as such, if you're unsure, it's probably worth while not using it.
+There are very few examples of when to use bold in an article on Radiopaedia.org and as such, if you're unsure, it's probably worthwhile not using it.

-It is worth noting that all the headings in Radiopaedia.org articles have a bold typeface, but this is achieved by using the dropdown menu at the top left of the menu bar (which by default says "Normal").
+It is worth noting that all the headings in Radiopaedia.org articles have a bold typeface, but this is achieved by using the dropdown "paragraph format" menu at the top right of the menu bar (which by default says "Normal").
 Selecting headings allows styling and structure to be added to articles.

 Examples of appropriate use include: